School of Education

-- apply to the M.A. in TESL program by November 1st of their junior year and learn about their admission in January of their junior year.
-The GRE admission requirement is waived for 4+1 program applicants.
+- apply to the M.A. in TESL program by November 1 of their junior year and learn about their admission in January of their junior year.

-- complete the M.A. in TESL in one year instead of two years after earning their bachelors’ degree.
+- complete the M.A. in TESL in one year instead of two years.

 The graduate level course requirements for the 4+1 in TESL program are the same as those for the traditional M.A. in TESL program.
 Below is a sample course schedule for students who begin the 4+1 program in their senior year.